deeagle001/ShiftBasedVimGitRebase/README.md

 ## Customize

-Not all the git rebase commands are available for in the selection.
+Not all the git rebase commands are available in the selection.
 To extend or reorder the list of commands, only the `s:cmds` has to be simply edited in the top of the script.

 ## Problems with `byobu`/`tmux`